 THIS IS FOR YOU IF...

-- You can’t make quick and effective decisions in auditions or in rehearsal
+- Making quick and confident decisions in auditions or in a rehearsal is challenging

 - You want to learn about acting from a director

 - you will ‘act’ rather than listen and respond